benjystanton/benjystanton.github.io/_posts/2018-05-14-hiring-ux-designer-ons.md

 ## Working at ONS

-To learn what it's like to learn at ONS, check out our [Digital Blog](https://digitalblog.ons.gov.uk/) or you can read some of my [ONS posts](/blog/category/ons/) and [weeknotes](/blog/category/weeknotes/).
+To learn what it's like to work at ONS, check out our [Digital Blog](https://digitalblog.ons.gov.uk/) or you can read some of my [ONS posts](/blog/category/ons/) and [weeknotes](/blog/category/weeknotes/).

+Or, feel free to [ask me on Twitter](https://twitter.com/benjystanton).